OPSILab/Service-Catalog/docs/usage/data-model-mapper-gui-usage.md

 ![](./map-settings-single-static.png)

-- If you chose **Multi** and **Direct** you'll see an input menu where you can select the source input subfield to pick for the desired mapped output subfield, an **Add Element** button to add it to an array / string (according to destination schema subfield type) and an ouput preview that will be filled each time you click **Add Element** button.
+- If you chose **Multi** and **Direct** you'll see an input menu where you can select the source input subfield to pick for the desired mapped output subfield, an **Add Element** button to add it to an array / string (according to destination schema subfield type) and an ouput preview that will be filled each time you click **Add Element** button

 ![](./map-settings-multi.png)

-- If you chose **Multi** and **Static** you'll see an input field where you can write a static value for the desired mapped output subfield, an **Add Element** button to add it to an array / string (according to destination schema subfield type) and an ouput preview that will be filled each time you click **Add Element** button.
+- If you chose **Multi** and **Static** you'll see an input field where you can write a static value for the desired mapped output subfield, an **Add Element** button to add it to an array / string (according to destination schema subfield type) and an ouput preview that will be filled each time you click **Add Element** button

 ![](./map-settings-multi-static.png)